Hong Kong police enter ransacked campus after protest siege

 The university now faces a mammoth clean-up operation.

-Swathes of the red-brick campus resemble an abandoned battleground covered in debris, barricades and the shattered bottles of Molotov cocktails.
+Swathes of the red-brick campus just a stone's throw from the city's famous harbour resemble an abandoned battleground covered in debris, barricades and the shattered bottles of Molotov cocktails.

 A foul odour from rotting food in a canteen and overflowing garbage bins permeated parts of the campus.